simonmichael/hledger/hledger/doc/queries.m4.md

 # QUERIES

+One of hledger's strengths is being able to quickly report on precise subsets of your data.
 Most commands accept an optional query expression, written as arguments after the command name, to filter the data by date, account name or other criteria.
 The syntax is similar to a web search: